TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 (c) except for delivery of dangerous drug therapies to patients ordered by a New Mexico department of health physician as part of a declared public health emergency;

-(d) except for dispensing a prescription for the dangerous drug naloxone to a person for administration to another as authorized in public health law 24-23 administration of opioid antagonist;
+(d) except for dispensing the dangerous drug naloxone as authorized in Section 24-23-1 NMSA 1978;

 (e) except for the prescribing or dispensing and administering for immunizations programs.